If you’re reading this, you’ve probably already asked yourself: “How can I learn to speak English online — really speak it, not just understand it?”

 The first step is acknowledging that fear is normal.
 The second step is setting up a daily speaking practice, no matter how small.

-Step 2: Build a simple daily speaking routine
+Step 2: Build a Simple Daily Speaking Routine

+Talk to yourself (yes, really).
 Describe what you’re doing as you do it.
 “I’m making coffee.
 Now I’m pouring the water.”
 It feels strange at first, but it trains your brain to think in English instead of translating from your first language.
+Do this for two minutes every morning.

+Use AI tools wisely.
 AI chat apps can be useful for low‑pressure practice.
 You can type or speak to them and get instant replies.
 But remember — they don’t correct your pronunciation or help you navigate the unpredictability of a real conversation.
 They’re a supplement, not a replacement.

-Step 3: Know when to move from self‑study to real conversation
+Step 3: Know When to Move from Self‑Study to Real Conversation

 These solo methods will take you far.
 But they all hit the same ceiling: you’re practising alone.
 You’re not learning how to listen and respond in real time, how to handle a surprise question, or how to communicate naturally when there’s no script.
+If you truly want to speak English fluently online, you’ll eventually need a live partner.

 That’s where live speaking practice comes in.
 And online, you have two main options: